dnsimple/dnsimple-support/content/articles/email-forwarding.md

 3. Create an email forward to enable the service.

-When you enable email forwarding, we will automatically add the various DNS records needed to support forwarding.
+When you enable email forwarding, DNSimple will automatically add the various DNS records needed to support forwarding.

 ## Creating an email forward